ictinnovations/ictagent/doc/developer_guide.md

 ### In Call/Active Call

 * **Load contact:**
-It has a button Load contact which upon clicking executes a function **loadContact** that takes the id of that number, stores it and appends i at the end of URL and redirects to the url which has the information of contact and can update the contact details as well.
+When call is connected it takes the value of the remote ID and replaces the **url** with the remoteId.

 * **Call Hangup:**
 This button ends the call on clicking.
 The end call button has a listener click which when clicked fires a function **simple.hangup()** in popup.js, and it shows the normal screen.